 There’s English Ivy popping up around there as well.
 I’m planning on trailing it up the clothesline pole.
 Or since the pole is shaped like a cross, make a .60 scale scarecrow crucifixion scene.
 Not that crows are a problem.
 But you can’t go wrong with a near life sized crucifixion in the garden.
 And I think I have a concrete Mary around here someplace.

-As you know, I have a tendency towards over achieving.
+I have a tendency towards over achieving.
 So I briefly gave thought to the idea of taking up tombstone carving, to sell as garden ornaments.
 I quickly nixed it.